shikikan-neko08/dotfiles-nord/readme.md

 # Notes
 * If you are installing this on systemd , don't forget to change the loginctl command to systemctl on clearine.conf and polybar config
-* Polybar is disabled by default. to enable it run "launchbar" if you are on zsh shell. or uncomment the launch.sh on i3/config. this only affect i3 users. user that using bspwm as their default didn't need to configure this as the polybar is executed during startup

 # License